jugalj05hi/TravelOPort/index.md

 1. [Firebase link](https://travel-o-port.web.app) -- Faster Link to open the application
 2. [Heroku Link](https://traveloport.herokuapp.com/) -- Slower link.
     - While loading the Heroku Link it'll take some time since non premium customers have their thread sleeping if not active than a certain amount of time.
-<br>**NOTE: After clicking on the links above, please spare 2-3 mins for the backend to wake-up.
+3. **NOTE: After clicking on the links above, please spare 2-3 mins for the backend to wake-up.
 The backend is hosted on Heroku hence it faces the same issue as the frontend heroku app i.e. making inactive session sleep.
-There is
-no bug in the application but rather it is an annoying feature to pay-up from Heroku.
+There is no bug in the application but rather it is an annoying feature to pay-up from Heroku.
 For more read [here](https://devcenter.heroku.com/articles/dynos#dyno-sleeping).**

 # Tech Stack Used